playgeymer22852/Ultimate-Fabric-Optimization/README.md

 > ℹ️ **OFFICIAL PROJECT RELEASE**
 >
-> The authentic, safe, and clean version of the Ultimate Optimization modpack officially exists **EXCLUSIVELY** on two platforms:
+> The authentic, safe, and clean version of the Ultimate Optimization modpack officially exists and is maintained **EXCLUSIVELY** on two platforms:
 >
-> 1. **Modrinth Platform** (Official page of the author `playgeymer22852` for downloads and automatic updates)
+> 1. **Modrinth Platform** — hosted on the creator's official author account (`playgeymer22852`) for secure downloads and automatic updates.
-> 2. **GitHub Platform** (This is the official repository for technical support and downloading stable releases)
+> 2. **GitHub Platform** — the official repository for project support, bug reporting, and downloading stable releases.

 ⚠️ **THIS MODPACK IS NOT AVAILABLE ANYWHERE ELSE!** If you see this modpack on any other website, a third-party launcher, or CurseForge — it is a fake.
 Download files only from official sources!

 ### 📥 How to Download

-You can install the modpack in two official ways — via the Modrinth platform or by directly downloading release files from this GitHub.
+You can install the modpack in two official ways — via the author's official Modrinth page or by directly downloading release files from this GitHub.

 #### 🟢 Method 1.
 Download via Modrinth
-* Click this direct link: **[OPEN MODRINTH PAGE](https://modrinth.com)**.
+* Click this direct link to the project page: **[OFFICIAL MODRINTH PAGE](https://modrinth.com)**.
 * If you are using **Modrinth App**, **Prism Launcher**, or **MultiMC**: simply search for `Ultimate Optimization` inside the launcher and click "Install".
 The launcher will handle everything automatically.

 #### 🔵 Method 2.
 Download via GitHub Releases